 Core components of the program include:

-There are four core components of United @ Work.
-An employer can engage with any of the four components -- they are not mutually exclusive.
-If you have questions, please reach out to Suzanne Waldren at suzanne[at]unitedwayaddisoncounty.org or 802-388-7189.
+There are three core components of United @ Work.
+An employer can engage with any of the components -- they are not mutually exclusive.
+If you have questions, please reach out to Trish Lafayette at email@example.com or 802-388-7189.

 This fee-for-service, on-site support for employees helps to address non-work challenges that may affect employees' work-life.

 What does a Resource Coordinator bring to your organization?